frederic-perez/AmE-dictionary/data/dictionary.md

 __buy__ _v_ __5__ _informal_ To accept the truth or feasibility of: _The officer didn’t buy my lame excuse for speeding._ _I didn’t buy his explanations._
 __buy-in__ _n_ :three: Acceptance of and willingness to actively support and participate in something (such as a proposed new plan or policy). _Without buy-in from his troops, Gruden’s just another tuned-out coach._ _He has tried different tactics to accelerate the buy-in._
 __buybacks__
-__buyout__ _n_ :nine: The purchase of a controlling share in a company, especially by its own managers (also _management buyout_). _Offering buyouts in an effort to cut 750 civilian workers from its payroll._ _He worked until he took one of the early buyouts._
+__buyout__ _n_ :nine::m: The purchase of a controlling share in a company, especially by its own managers (also _management buyout_). _Offering buyouts in an effort to cut 750 civilian workers from its payroll._ _He worked until he took one of the early buyouts._ _A buyout offer._
 __buzz cut__ _n_ :dart: A closely cropped haircut.
 __buzz<sup>1</sup>__ _n_ :three::hammer: _The buzz is really high now._
 __buzz<sup>2</sup>__ _v_ :three::hammer: _Sending submarines to buzz Europe._ _For 12 years the spacecraft has been buzzing about Saturn._